Feneg/z3-tracker/README.md

 If entrance randomiser is activated, big round symbols denote overworld items.
 You can left-click them to mark and unmark them as checked.
 An explanation of the symbol colours is provided in the in-program help.

-Other types of generic item locations are only shown if entrance randomiser is disabled.
+There are also other types of generic item locations, but these are only shown if entrance randomiser is disabled.

 Colour coding: